 Temperature- The weather station gets direct daily sunlight most of the day except for evening in summer when the sunsets to the north of west.
-The only deciduous trees are located about 75 feet to the northwest of the station and provide little late afternoon summer shade.
+The only deciduous trees are located about 100 feet to the northwest of the station and provide little late afternoon summer shade.
 The station is located on a flat area a very small slope to the southeast with a few degrees of slope.
 The instruments are housed in an instrument shelter and the thermometer sensor and relative humidity sensors are aspirated.
 On a hot calm sunny day an aspirated thermometer will read at least one degree lower than sounding stations that are not aspirated.

 |Information on the Glen Allen Observer|

-|Observer has had 60 years experience observing weather as of April 2016.|
+|Observer has had 64 years experience observing weather as of April 2020.|

 |Link to 64 Years of Weather Observing & 51 years of records.|